instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-005-good-practices/index.md

 Here are a helpful subset of these guidelines:

+0. Code comments and clarity
 1. DRY (Don't Repeat Yourself)
 2. KISS (Keep It Simple Stupid)
 3. YAGNI (You Ain't Gonna Need It)
 4. SOLID (principles for object oriented development)
 5. Separation of concerns (a precursor to the Single Responsibility Principle)

+#### Code comments and clarity

+A lot of code quality is about making code easier to understand.
+Nearly all programming languages offer _some_ way to leave notes (comments) in the code for others to read.
+The best approach to this is the subject of some debate - and you'll find each organisation has its own approach.

+Keep at the forefront of your mind that when you write code, you aren't just writing it for a computer to run, you are writing for other developers and agents to read, and for yourself in the future.
+You _will_ forget what you wrote even a week or so ago.
+Leave yourself the best clues you can.

+**Commenting code divides developer communities.** Everyone agrees that code that **must** remain complex (difficult to interpret, and that **cannot** be simplified or further broken down), should have some comments in the code file to help developers understand it.

+Some schools of thought take this further, and comment a lot more of the code.
+This can increase accessibility - by making it clearer what functions, classes, and modules are for.
+It can certainly help in specialist domains or were the reader is not familiar with **every** concept required to understand the code.

+**Structured comments** can be picked up by auto-completion and tool-tip tools in IDEs (eg. so that you can hover your cursor/mouse over a function and the comment explaining what it does and how to use it will be shown).
+This is especially useful if you are using third party libraries with code you didn't write and (usually) don't want to read in depth, just to learn how it works.
+It's also useful for developers who aren't familiar with your code base for similar reasons.
+Most developers won't read the full code of every function before making use of it.
+Understanding the contract, or interface, the function presents, and what it's for, is usually enough.

+**The counter-position to this is drawn from _clean code_ ideals:** Code should be easy to read, and if it's not then it should be refined and simplified until it is.
+Variable names, function names, class names, and module names should make it clear what things do. **Ponytail** takes this position.

+It can also be argued that writing comments is a way to express what the code should do, but that the best way to express what code should do is to write the code itself.
+Doing the same exercise twice (but first, not as well, because English is never as precise as code) can be interpreted as wasteful.

+An interesting way to think about writing comments is as a step between the initial idea, requirements, and specification, and the code itself.
+Each step on the way gets **closer** to code, which is the final form - so writing comments can help the process of translating specification to code.
+It's an opportunity to refine the concept, catch mistakes and misconceptions, and ensure that the code to write is well understood.
+It's a nice idea, but I've not fully explored it yet.
+As LLMs and qualitative methods become more prominent in software development it may become an important consideration.

+There's no absolute truth here.
+When evaluating other peoples' work, some developers prefer to look at comments, others prefer to read the code.
+Nobody's wrong and you may feel differently, or have your own take on what's useful.

+> **My personal take: Code comments should represent intent**.
+If you write your intent for a function as that function's comment.
+A comparison between the code and the intent can then help to make some bugs visible by inspection and testing.
+This is the approach taken by `dev-qual`, my aggregation of code quality tooling, which mandates commenting of intent on everything except the most trivial of entities.
+>
+> I also **believe** (but haven't confirmed) that writing intent before writing code helps[^helps-llms] an LLM or developer to write code that does what it should (and no more).

+[^helps-llms]: If code quality was easy to measure, we could experiment with the effect of writing comments before writing code.

 #### DRY (Don't Repeat Yourself)